defo-project/ech-dev-utils/howtos/lighttpd.md

 [here](../README.md#server-configs-preface---key-rotation-and-slightly-different-file-names).

-The main lighttpd maintainer (@gstrauss) provided much well-appreciated help in developing this integration, which was the first web server we tackled, but all blame for flaws goes to @sftcd and there's no implication @gstrauss is happy or unhappy with how this proof-of-concept is currently done.
+The main lighttpd maintainer (@gstrauss) provided much well-appreciated help in early versions of this integration, which was the first web server we tackled.
+Recently, (on 2025-01-04) @gstrauss merged ECH code to the ligthttpd1.4 master branch.
+That can use boringssl or the DEfO-project OpenSSL fork for ECH support.

+Hopefully, in the near future, the "official" OpenSSL ECH feature branch will be usable for ECH support, but for the moment, one needs to build against our DEfO-project fork to get ECH support in OpenSSL.

+For DEfO-project CI purposes, we still have a fork of lighttpd1.4, (our CI setup does a nightly merge with upstream, build and test to check if anything's gotten broken), but the upstream ligtttpd1.4 master is also usable as that now contains ECH code.
+This HOWTO describes use of the upstream lighttpd1.4 master branch.

 ## Build